RandomNinjaAtk/docker-sonarr-extended/README.md

   * Reduce Plex scanning by notifying Plex the exact folder to scan
 * Queue Cleaner Script
   * Automatically removes downloads that have a "warning" or "failed" status that will not auto-import into Sonarr, which enables Sonarr to automatically re-search for the Title
+* Youtube Series Downloader Script
+  * Automatically downloads and imports episodes from Youtube.com for Sonarr series that have their network set as "Youtube"

 ### Plex Example
 ![](https://raw.githubusercontent.com/RandomNinjaAtk/docker-amtd/master/.github/amvtd-plex-example.jpg)